Chapter 51: "Stir-fried Snails"

 My grandmother had four children, and after my grandfather passed away, she would take turns living with each of them.
 Later, due to housing demolition and other changes, my parents and I moved back to the community where my grandmother lived, so all four of her children ended up living in the same community.

-Every time my grandmother's two daughters took her to their homes, they would invite her to a restaurant for a meal, which was considered a "welcome feast."
-During these times, my grandmother would always call me to join.
-I remember once eating a snail that was about the size of half a fist at my grandmother's "welcome feast."
+Every time my grandmother's two daughters took her to their homes, they would invite her to a restaurant for a feast, which was considered a "welcome banquet."
+Whenever this happened, my grandmother would call me to join.
+I remember once eating a snail the size of half a fist at my grandmother's "welcome banquet."
 When I got home, I excitedly told my parents about it, but I didn't notice my mother's increasingly gloomy expression.
 Suddenly, she stood up and shouted: "Is there no food at home?
-Do you need to go to someone else's place to scam food and drinks?
+Do you need to go to someone else's place to eat for free?
 If this gets out, it will look like your parents are abusing you.
-Since you like eating at other people's homes so much, why come back?
-Just go over there!"
+Since you like eating at others' homes so much, why come back?
+Go stay with them!"
 As she spoke, my mother was already making a move to push me out of the house.
 Meanwhile, my father, who had been sitting quietly, just muttered: "Forget it, it's not like you go often, calm down."
 But my mother became even more furious.
 Later, my father stopped speaking.
-It was as if we had a tacit understanding; from that moment on, I deliberately avoided my grandmother's welcome feasts, and they never invited me again.
+It was as if we had a tacit understanding; from then on, I deliberately avoided my grandmother's welcome banquets, and they never invited me again.
 Later, I went to school in another city, getting further and further away.

 I remember in my second year of college, it seemed that overnight, eating spicy crayfish became popular everywhere.
 At that time, a boy was pursuing a girl in our dormitory and would often treat our whole dormitory to meals.
 Whenever he ordered spicy crayfish, he would also definitely order a plate of stir-fried snails.
 After going a few times, I found excuses not to go anymore.